 We have long had a decent idea which venues have the most active cash games, and which tournaments draw the largest fields.
 But, as data analysts by trade, we decided to take a more statistical approach to our investigation.
-During the month of January 2019 we used PokerAtlas and Bravo Poker to track cash and tournament activity for all New England sites which provide live data on either site.
+During Fall 2021 we used PokerAtlas and Bravo Poker to track cash and tournament activity for all New England sites which provide live data.
 On weekdays, we collected numbers at 8pm each night for cash play, and tracked tournaments after the registration period closed.
 On weekends, we tracked cash both at 2pm and 8pm and the number of entries for all tournaments.

 Caveats about Data Collection

 There are definite gaps in our data collection efforts used to determine where to play poker in New England.
 Most importantly, Foxwoods, one of the largest venues, does not report the number of entries for their daily tournaments.
 So assessing Foxwoods’ tournament potential takes a bit of guesswork, relying on our own experience and reports from others who play there.
-The Lakes Region, The River, and Twin River (which only offers cash games) do not report any data on Bravo or PokerAtlas.
+The Lakes Region, Concord Casino, and Lebanon Poker Room do not report any data on Bravo or PokerAtlas.
 Again, we can cull some information from personal experience and other sources, but the data isn’t as objective.
-Feel free to contact us , if you would like to help us capture data for future updates.

 General Observations about Poker in New England

 In tracking the stats, we learned a few general things.
-For example, Wednesdays are the poker dead zone.
-There are about 25% less cash tables active on Wednesday compared to the surrounding Tuesday and Thursday evenings.
-You will even find more cash tables on a Monday at most rooms than you will on Wednesday.
-Unsurprisingly, cash tables nearly double on Friday and Saturday compared to those found in the middle of the week.
+In the new era, any night is a poker night.
+While Wednesdays used to be a cash dead zone, they now see the same number of tables as any other weeknight.
+Cash tables increase by about 50% on Friday and Saturday compared to those found in the middle of the week.
 In the tournament realm, players across the New Hampshire venues will find that each room has specific cornerstone tournaments which draw large turnouts.
-Overall, it’s apparent that poker in New England is here to stay.
+Overall, it’s apparent that poker in New England is thriving in the new era.
 Many rooms have consistent, bustling cash and/or tournament play.